Skip to content

 A vulnerability scan report contains a wealth of information, but it takes impressive skill to unlock that knowledge and use it to reduce your attack surface.
 We’ll break down how to read a vulnerability scan report to help you improve your vulnerability management program, protect your environment, and earn your boss’s nod of approval.

-Components of a vulnerability scan report
+What does a vulnerability scan report include?

 While these components may go by different names depending on your scanner, you can expect to find similar sections in most vulnerability scan reports.
 It’s also worth noting that a detailed scan report may contain several additional sections, depending on your vulnerability scanner and the type of scan you perform.